 During the scene when Frollo goes out on the parapet after Quasimodo and Esmeralda, Pumbaa appears again as one of the gargoyles.
 Subverted in that it is modeled after an actual gargoyle on Notre Dame.

-The climax, with the dramatic Notre Dame battle between Quasimodo, Esmeralda and Frollo, may have been inspired by the end of Batman, which has Batman, Vicky Vale, and The Joker in a very similar situation atop a gargoyle-filled tower.
+The climax, with the dramatic Notre Dame battle between Quasimodo, Esmeralda and Frollo, may have been inspired by the end of Batman, which has Batman, Vicki Vale, and The Joker in a very similar situation atop a gargoyle-filled Gotham Cathedral.
 And like the Joker, Frollo is sent to his doom by a gargoyle statue and Screams Like a Little Girl too.
-Both even had an ironic choice of last words (Frollo: "And He shall smite the wicked and throw them into the fiery pit!"; Joker: "Sometimes I just kill myself!")
+Both even had an ironic choice of last words (Frollo: "And He shall smite the wicked and plunge them into the fiery pit!"; Joker: "Sometimes I just kill myself!")
 In the rare moments when Frollo smiles, he strikingly resembles the Joker.

-Perhaps best demonstrated by the first line of his Villain Song "Beata Maria you know I am a righteous man, of my virtue I am justly proud", since Pride is considered to be the worst of the seven deadly sins in Christianity and especially Catholicism, this line is essentially an oxymoron even if it wasn't Frollo saying it.
+Straw Hypocrite: Technically Frollo (in this version) is a judge, and is simply religious (or finds religion convenient for his racism and holier-than-thouness).
+It's implied several times in the film that his religiousness degrades along with his sanity.
+It is best demonstrated by the first line of his Villain Song "Beata Maria, you know I am a righteous man, of my virtue I am justly proud", since Pride is considered to be the worst of the seven deadly sins in Christianity and especially Catholicism, this line is essentially an oxymoron even if it wasn't Frollo saying it.